 One area of concern that has been identified is cardio-toxicity.
 This occurs when the heart becomes weaker and not as efficient in pumping and circulating blood.
 Cardio-toxicity is a common adverse effect of many cancer treatments.

 When a patient is undergoing treatment for cancer, defeating the disease is the primary objective.
 However, our team recognizes that observing and treating the cardio-toxic effects of treatment can be just as important.
-The Cardio-Oncology Program is lead by Prisma Health specialists, Mark O’Rourke, MD, Prisma Health Cancer Institute and Jeffrey Dendy, MD, Prisma Health Carolina Cardiology.
+The Cardio-Oncology Program is led by Prisma Health specialists, Jeffrey Giguere, MD, Prisma Health Cancer Institute, and Melinda Smith, MD, Prisma Health Carolina Cardiology.

-“Some chemotherapy drugs can cause side effects on the heart, and those side effects need to be monitored while patients are receiving those drugs,” said Dr. O’Rourke, medical director at the Prisma Health Center for Integrative Oncology & Survivorship.
+“Some chemotherapy drugs can cause side effects on the heart, and those side effects need to be monitored while patients are receiving those drugs,” said Dr. O’Rourke, medical oncologist at the Prisma Health Cancer Institute.
 “After people have completed chemotherapy, sometimes issues related to heart function develop.”

 “We’re identifying high-risk medications and performing echocardiograms to make sure patients are staying out of trouble,” Dr. Dendy said.
 “We want them to stay on the drugs as long as possible to beat the cancer, but we also can give them medications that help the heart pump more efficiently.”